celery/celery/docs/userguide/tasks.rst

 State
 -----

-Since celery is a distributed system, you can't know in which process, or on what machine the task will be executed.
+Since celery is a distributed system, you can't know which process, or on what machine the task will be executed.
 You can't even know if the task will run in a timely manner.